steipete/speaking/README.md

 ### Bio

 >Peter worked with iOS since the inception of the iPhone and is an experienced speaker both on highly technical and management topics.
 He bootstrapped PSPDFKit in 2011 and made a successful exit in 2021.
 Prior to PSPDFKit, he worked as a Senior iOS Engineer at a startup in San Francisco and taught iOS and Mac development at his alma mater, the Vienna University of Technology.
-After a longer sabbatical, he's now looking for a new challenge.
+After a sabbatical, he's now a full-time Open Source builder, leveraging AI to create innovative solutions and sharing his journey at [steipete.me](https://steipete.me).

 ### Slides